zqzqz/CR-chain/README.md

 ```
 listen to 3001

-## Note
+## Notes
 * If you want to install other nodejs packages, install them locally.
 ```bash
 npm install {package name} --save
  ```
 * Our client may use Metamask plugin which is available in Chrome or Firefox.
 See [Truffle Tutorial](http://truffleframework.com/tutorials/pet-shop)
 * We mainly use web3 package to implement ethereum contract Apps.
-There are also python implementation of web3.
+Also there is python implementation of web3.
 * ```bittorent-dht``` has been included in package.json